Chidinma Aaron

-Chidinma Leilani Aaron (born 16 April 1993) is a Nigerian model and winner of Miss Nigeria.
+Chidinma Leilani Aaron (born 16 April 1993) is a Nigerian model, entrepreneur, and former chef who was crowned the 42nd Miss Nigeria in 2018.

 Early life and education

-Chidinma was born in Kaduna, Kaduna State, and raised in the Federal Capital Territory, Abuja, Nigeria.
-She is one of three sisters and a brother.
-She later moved to Ibadan, Oyo State, and attended Lead City University, where she graduated with a Bachelor of Science degree in Business Administration in 2017.Prior to winning Miss Nigeria, she worked as a chef at Yumme Meals, a catering company located in F.C.T., Abuja.
+Aaron was born on 16 April 1993 in Kaduna, Kaduna State, and raised in the Federal Capital Territory, Abuja, Nigeria.
+She is of Igbo descent from Anambra State and comes from a family of three sisters and a brother.
+She later relocated to Ibadan, Oyo State, to attend Lead City University, where she graduated with a Bachelor of Science degree in business administration in 2017.